 You'll explore the breadth of illustration as a subject and its positioning in a contemporary media context.
 You'll also began to think about your career goals and aspirations through strategies you might adopt in preparing for work or postgraduate study after graduation.

-Culminates in a group exhibition.
-You'll develop skills of presentation and negotiation, through the process of establishing group agreement of a theme for the exhibition.
+This unit culminates in a group exhibition.
+You'll develop skills of presentation and negotiation through the process of establishing group agreement of a theme for the exhibition.

 Critical Analysis and Research